amitmoshcovitz/advanced-programming/README.md

 ## Emailware

 This repository is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or are inspired by the beautiful coding, I'd like you send me an email at <yoavnahum2005@gmail.com> about anything you'd want to say about this masterpiece.
+Meaning, if you liked using this app or are inspired by the beautiful coding, I'd like you to send me an email at <yoavnahum2005@gmail.com> about anything you'd want to say about this masterpiece.
 I'd really appreciate it!